Easy Apple Tart

 - In a medium bowl, cream butter and 1/4 cup sugar until light and fluffy.
 Beat in vanilla.
 Gradually beat in flour.

 - Grease and flour 9-inch springform pan.
-Press the dough onto bottom and 1-inch up sides of the pan.
+Press the dough onto the bottom and 1-inch up sides of the pan.

 - In a clean medium bowl, beat cream cheese until smooth.
 Add 1/4 cup sugar and continue beating until combined.
 Add egg and almond extract; beat on low speed just until blended.
 Pour into crust.

-- Place sliced apples in a large bowl.
-Sprinkle with remaining 2 tablespoons of sugar, cinnamon and nutmeg; toss to coat.
-Arrange apples over cream cheese mixture in overlapping pattern.
+- Toss sliced apples with the remaining 2 tablespoons of sugar, cinnamon, and nutmeg.
+Arrange apples over cream cheese mixture in an overlapping pattern.
 Push down the dough lightly around the edges to even out with the filling.
-Bake 5 minutes in the preheated 450F oven.

-- Reduce oven setting to 400F.
-Do not take out the tart out of the oven while reducing oven temperature.
+- Bake 5 minutes in the preheated 450F oven.
+Reduce oven setting to 400F.
+Do not take the tart out of the oven while reducing the oven temperature.
 Bake 30-35 minutes longer or until apples are tender and crust is golden brown and begins to separate from the sides of the pan.
-Also when toothpick inserted into the middle of the tart.
+Check doneness with a toothpick inserted into the middle of the tart.
 Take the tart out of the oven and cool on a wire rack.

 - While the tart is cooling, prepare the glaze by mixing confectioners’ sugar and milk until smooth.

-- Remove rim from the pan.
+- Remove rim from the springform pan.
 Using a small sharp knife, gently go around the bottom of the tart crust to loosen the bottom.
 With a thin spatula or large knife, lift the tart from the pan onto a serving platter.

 - Drizzle with prepared glaze and sprinkle with almonds.
 Cut into 12 servings and serve immediately.
 Refrigerate leftovers covered for up two days.

-Keywords: fall, pie, apple picking,
+Keywords: fall, pie, apple dessert